-To get there, we took the Renfe train.
-The ride cost $20 USD each round trip.
-Our friends recommended we take an express train because it gets you there in about 70 minutes as opposed to two hours.
+To get to Tarragona, we took the Renfe train.
+The express train ride cost $20 each round trip.
+We went for some sightseeing, and to visit new friends.
+An express train gets you there in about 70 minutes, as opposed to two hours.

-As budget travelers, we rarely rent cars or motorcylces and usually rely on public transportation.
+As budget travelers, we rarely rent cars or motorcycles and usually rely on public transportation.
 But our friend had wheels so it made our sightseeing a breeze.